juliu-s/vagrant-moodle/README.rst

 .. code-block:: text

-    From your host OS, browse localhost:9090 for HAProxy stats From your host OS, browse localhost:8080 for web0 webpage From your host OS, browse localhost:8181 for web1 webpage From your host OS, browse localhost:8282 for web2 webpage From your host OS, browse localhost:8383 for the loadbalanced webpage
+    From your host OS, browse localhost:3000 for Grafana From your host OS, browse localhost:9090 for HAProxy stats From your host OS, browse localhost:8080 for web0 webpage From your host OS, browse localhost:8181 for web1 webpage From your host OS, browse localhost:8282 for web2 webpage From your host OS, browse localhost:8383 for the loadbalanced webpage

+    Grafana username: admin
+    Grafana password: admin123

     Moodle username: admin
     Moodle password: AdminAdmin123!